Royal Infirmary Library

 If you require assistance to evacuate in an emergency you should ensure you have a PEEP (Personal Emergency Evacuation Plan).
 To arrange a (PEEP) for this building please contact your school for more information.

-Will provide advice and support for disabled students and students with specific learning difficulties (e.g. dyslexia).
+Will provide advice and support for disabled students and students with specific learning differences (e.g. dyslexia).

-If you require this document in an alternative format such as Braille, large print etc, please contact Viki Galt.
+If you require this document in an alternative format such as Braille, large print etc, please contact Viki Galt, Head of Disability Information.